cyrus2281/go-lang-course/complete-go.md

 - **Switch with no condition**: Acts like a chain of `if-else` statements.
 - **`fallthrough`**: Forces the next case to execute in a `switch`.

 ### Section 11: Loops in Go

 Loops are used to repeatedly execute a block of code as long as a condition remains true.
-Go has a single looping construct—the `for` loop—which can be used in several forms to achieve different looping behaviors.
+Go has a single looping construct, the `for` loop, which can be used in several forms to achieve different looping behaviors.

 #### 1. Basic `for` Loop